FlipsideCrypto/ethereum-models/models/doc_descriptions/stats/evm_stats_core.md

 {% docs evm_ez_core_metrics_hourly_table_doc %}

 A convenience table that aggregates block and transaction related metrics using various aggregate functions such as SUM, COUNT, MIN and MAX from the fact_transactions table, on an hourly basis.
-Stats for the current hour will be updated as new data arrives.

 {% enddocs %}